aaniaahh/assignments/OOP_Primer/definitions.md

 **Stacks:**

 A collection that follows the Last-In-First-Out (LIFO) principle, where the last element added to the stack is the first one to be removed.

++ Pop: A term used to remove the top item from the stack, unless the stack is empty.

++ Push: A term used to push items onto the top of the stack, unless the stack is full.

 ![stacks](https://github.com/aaniaahh/OOP/blob/main/assignments/OOP_Primer/stack.jpg)